 Anna, because she had dislocated her shoulder twice as a teen and had arthroscopic shoulder stabilization surgery both times, was not likely to benefit from physical therapy or medical treatments.

-“Once a shoulder has dislocated, it tends to be prone to redislocation; and the younger you are, the more likely you are to dislocate it again,” Dr. Petrigliano says.
+According to her surgeon, once a shoulder has dislocated, it tends to be prone to redislocation; and the younger you are, the more likely you are to dislocate it again.

 Long-term solution with open capsular shift

-Although most shoulder stabilization surgery is done arthroscopically, Dr. Petrigliano suggested Anna consider an older procedure, one that is rarely performed and more complex than arthroscopic procedures, called an open capsular shift.
+Although most shoulder stabilization surgery is done arthroscopically, Anna considered an older procedure, one that is rarely performed and more complex than arthroscopic procedures, called an open capsular shift.

 This procedure also may be indicated in patients who failed a previous arthroscopic procedure, such as Anna.